OutSystems/docs-product/src/develop/data/hipaa/encrypt-data-hipaa.md

 ![Encrypt unsearchable attributes](images/encrypt-no-search-diag.png)

 1. Create entity to save key mapping - Each entity that has data to be encrypted needs one of these mapping entities.
-This mapping entity is needed for the decryption of the nonsearchable attribute at a later stage.
+This mapping entity is needed for the decryption of the unsearchable attribute at a later stage.

-1. Encrypt data and save key mapping - Each nonsearchable attribute needs to be encrypted before saving the data.
+1. Encrypt data and save key mapping - Each unsearchable attribute needs to be encrypted before saving the data.
 The key mapping for the attribute and record also needs to be saved for later decryption.

 ### Create entity to save key mapping

-Start by creating an entity that holds the mapping of KeyIds to Entity Identifiers and Salts.
-This mapping entity keeps track of the salt and KeyId for each record of an entity, and is needed for the decryption of the nonsearchable attribute.
+Start by creating an entity that holds the mapping of KeyIds to record identifiers and salts.
+This mapping entity keeps track of the salt and KeyId for each record of an entity, and is needed for the decryption of the unsearchable attribute.
-You need one of these mapping entities for each entity with nonsearchable attributes to encrypt.
+You need one of these mapping entities for each entity with unsearchable attributes to encrypt.

 For each entity with attributes you want to encrypt, do the following:

-1. Create an entity named `KeyIds<entity>`, replacing &lt;entity&gt; with the name of the entity with nonsearchable attributes to encrypt.
+1. Create an entity named `KeyIds<entity>`, replacing &lt;entity&gt; with the name of the entity with unsearchable attributes to encrypt.

 1. Add the following attributes: